siacentral/host-manager/README.md

 ![siacentral+sia](https://imgur.com/MtDubn1.png)

-*This application is currently in development and not recommended for daily use.
-There have been no official releases of the software yet, but feel free to build it from source if you like.*
+*This application is currently in development.
+If you run into a bug or problem using the software please submit an issue.*

 An improved interface for Sia network hosts.
 Get accurate and complete statistics and monitor the health of your host.
 Replaces or runs alongside Sia-UI.